Blogs

 • Establishing internal controls and on-going monitoring to determine whether the service provider is complying with Federal consumer financial law…”

-Evaluating Your Service Providers: Steps to Effective Oversight
+Evaluating Your Third Party Service Providers: Steps for Effective Oversight

 While service providers customarily share policies, broad procedures, and training materials, difficulties frequently arise when it comes to disclosing internal controls.
 Even cooperative service providers often deliver only general controls documentation, avoiding detailed analytical scrutiny.
 They fear that clients might use the vendor information to bring services in-house.
 Despite this type of farcical response, service providers understand the ruse; this retort is camouflage.